thomaslty/bitrate_checker/README.md

 ### Installation

 1. Ensure you have Python 3.6+ installed
+2. Ensure you have ffmpeg installed
-2. Install the required dependencies:
+3. Install the required dependencies:

 ```
 pip install -r requirements.txt